Recreation and land

 An area within Silver Springs Forest Conservation Area totaling 165 acres (see map) will undergo a fuelwood harvest timber sale.
 Some internal roads may be impacted.
 When work is underway, please be careful with the logging trucks entering and exiting the property.
 The contract allows the work to be conducted through May 18, 2025.
 This work could impact hunting within the Silver Springs Forest Wildlife Management Area.

-In late 2025, additional repairs will be made to the wingwalls.
-Public access across S-157 will be restricted again for approximately 6 months during this phase until repairs are completed.
+In late 2025, additional repairs will be made to the east wingwalls.
+At that time, public access to S-157, including the manatee overlook and spillway, will be closed for approximately 6 months during this construction phase until repairs are completed.
 Normal public access including fishing is anticipated to resume in the spring of 2026.

 Please monitor this page for updates.

 Areas within Sunnyhill Restoration Area South Tract will undergo a pine thinning timber sale.
 The objective of this sale is tree density reduction, freeing up growing space for the best quality trees, thus maintaining and improving forest health.
 Various interior roads and recreational trails will be impacted by the thinning operation.
 When work is underway, please be careful with the logging trucks entering and exiting the property.
-Contracts allow the work to be conducted through Nov.
-30, 2024.
+A contract extension allows the work to be conducted through Feb.
+13, 2026.